 - SANE Exam: This is available through the La Piñon Rape Crisis Center, and is a medical exam that is designed to identify damage to your body as a result of a sexual assault so it can be treated.
 In addition, evidence of sexual assault can be identified and collected during this exam.
 These exams are confidential, and are conducted by specially trained medical practitioners.
 You also have a right to have someone of your choosing with you during these exams.
-If you would like, a victim services advocate can accompany you and help with any questions you might have. - Counseling: This service is available for students through the NMSU Counseling Center, as well as a number of off-campus entities.
-The NMSU Counseling Center does not charge students for services, and services are confidential. - Medical: In addition to the SANE exam, medical services are available on campus through the Campus Health Center.
-In addition, there are two medical centers in Las Cruces, and a large number of urgent care centers and clinics in the area.
+If you would like, a victim services advocate can accompany you and help with any questions you might have. - Counseling: This service is available for students through the DACC Center for Career and Student Success, as well as a number of off-campus entities. - Medical: There are two medical centers in Las Cruces, and a large number of urgent care centers and clinics in the area.
 The medical centers have 24-hour emergency departments, and many of the urgent care centers and clinics have hours that extend into the evenings and on weekends. - Protection Orders: While certain offices at the university can issue a "no contact" order against students or employees, such orders only apply on campus, and may only be helpful if the perpetrator of the crime is a student or employee.
-The NMSU Police Department's Victim Services staff can assist victims of violence in obtaining temporary and permanent restraining

-- orders from the state courts that will apply no matter where you might be, and no matter who the offender is.
+The NMSU Police Department's Victim Services staff can assist victims of violence in obtaining temporary and permanent restraining orders from the state courts that will apply no matter where you might be, and no matter who the offender is.
 Victim services units with other police departments offer similar assistance. - Victim Services: This is a unit that operates out of the NMSU Police Department, and is staffed with a coordinator and advocates who can assist with connecting to any of the above resources, making academic or housing changes, getting protective orders through the courts, obtaining emergency food and shelter, applying for special VISA authorizations for citizens of other countries, etc. As mentioned above, victims do not need to file a police report in order to receive assistance from the Victim Services unit.

-Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the NMSU Student Judicial System.
+Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the DACC Campus Conduct Office.
 While these are not a substitute for the criminal justice system, it affords students the opportunity to have their side heard in a less formal environment.
 If an accused student is found to have violated the Student Code of Conduct by engaging in forcible or nonforcible sex offenses, he or she may be subject to disciplinary action.
-The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion from NMSU.
+The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion from DACC.
 Both the victim and accused are afforded the same opportunities within the student judicial process, including the ability to have others present during disciplinary proceedings, and both shall be informed of the outcome of any campus disciplinary proceedings alleging sexual assault.
-Students interested in this course of action may call the Student Judicial Services Office at 646-1722, the office responsible for upholding the Student Code of Conduct.
-As always, students may also contact the Police Department for assistance and guidance.
+Students interested in this course of action may call the DACC Campus Conduct Office at 527-7746, the office responsible for upholding the Student Code of Conduct.
+As always, students may also contact the NMSU Police Department or DACC Security Office for assistance and guidance.

-Any NMSU officials who are approached by a person who has been the victim of a sexual assault or other crime on the NMSU campus are required to assist the person in notifying the police department.
+Any DACC officials who are approached by a person who has been the victim of a sexual assault or other crime on the DACC campuses are required to assist the person in notifying the appropriate law enforcement agency.